A BRIEF HISTORY OF MIDDLESBROUGH, ENGLAND

 From 1898 electric trams ran through the streets of Middlesbrough.
-However the trams were replaced by buses and they stopped running in the early 1930s.
-Meanwhile Grand Opera House opened in 1903.
+However, the trams were replaced by buses and they stopped running in the early 1930s.
+Meanwhile, the Grand Opera House opened in 1903.
 A Transporter Bridge opened over the River Tees in 1911.

 During the First World War the iron and steel industry in Middlesbrough worked to full capacity.
 However many men from the town lost their lives in the war.
-Afterwards there was very high unemployment.
-However between the wars the first council houses were built in Middlesbrough.
+Afterward, there was very high unemployment.
+However, between the wars, the first council houses were built in Middlesbrough.
 The Second World War brought full employment as industries in the city boomed.

 A history of Stockton on Tees